 The main task was to help the business that handles big amounts of data: provided goods and services, partners, suppliers, and customers.
 The larger the business, the larger the amount of data sets that should be collected and analyzed.
-And, at some point, standard applications functionality is not enough for such companies.
+And, at some point, standard application functionality is not enough for such companies.

 To solve the emerged issues, our developers created an enterprise web application that processes and distributes information about a business event right after it occurs.
 The application provides all workflow participants with the results of its work via the central hub.
-The additional feature is the possibility of analyzing complex sales, customer, and manufacturing information.
+The additional feature is the possibility of analyzing complex sales, customers, and manufacturing information.
 The instant overview allows users to get access to important data, such as stock availability, client profiles, order history tracking, etc.

 Nowadays, we witness the era of cloud services.
 There’s nothing more natural for a modern user than cloud storage with file synchronization feature or an online office suite.
-A widespread broadband internet connection and the intention to mobility are natural causes of high popularity of such solutions.
+A widespread broadband internet connection and the intention to mobility are natural causes of the high popularity of such solutions.
 Thus, there is nothing surprising in the fact that different kinds of business along with web application developers follow this trend creating the intention of using SaaS applications.
 This model is primarily suitable for small companies that have no resources for in-home application development.
 For example, for healthcare organizations.
 Flexible pricing policy, rapidly scaling solutions, shorter implementation time, high mobility level, and other core features of SaaS apps leave no room for doubts about the further perspectives.